akscf/mod_curl_ttl/README.md

 <p>
-  The Freeswitch module provides a quite unified way using TTS engines over HTTP
+  TTS module that allows to work with text-to-speech tools over http.
 </p>